jadecobra/python_tdd_exercises/source/how_to/passing_values.rst

           "I received this message: <class 'bool'>"
       )

-  the terminal displays an :doc:`/exceptions/AssertionError` for the next test.
+  the terminal shows an :doc:`/exceptions/AssertionError` for the next test.
 * I repeat the solution for each data type until all tests pass

   .. code-block:: python